 If due diligence has been done to obtain the information required from the tourists, the Digital Platform provider will not be responsible for any inaccurate information provided by the tourist, which may result in the under-collection of TTx.

-Check out this video where we answer a frequently asked question regarding the Tourism Tax
+Check out this video where we answer a frequently asked question regarding the Tourism Tax.

 Conclusion

-That’s all 11 common questions that we heard so far regarding the Malaysia Tourism Tax.
-Please share this article if you find it useful and drop any questions in the comment sections if you think there are more questions that should be answered.
+If you are looking for a solution that helps you manage TTx efficiently while improving your overall operations, consider using Softinn.
+Please share this article if you find it useful, and drop any questions in the comments if you think there are more questions that should be answered.